ahollyer/python-exercises/README.md

-# Python Programming Exercises for Digital Crafts Bootcamp
+# Python Programming Exercises

 ---------
 ### What is this?

-This repository contains various programming exercises in Python 3 assigned through Digital Crafts coding bootcamp.
+This repository contains various programs written in Python 3.
+These are learning exercises.

 -------
 ### Running the Programs